Skip to main content

 Execution time factors

-Each workflow takes a few seconds to minutes (worst-case scenerio), depending on the complexity and number of nodes.
-Execution might be delayed due to these factors.
+Workflows are triggered almost immediately when there’s a change in the ticket.
+Each workflow may take a few seconds to minutes (in the worst-case scenario) to complete, depending on its complexity and the number of nodes involved.
+Execution might be delayed due to these factors:

 • Number of Workflows for each trigger: The total execution time increases when there are multiple workflows to be executed by the same event.